10 Aspects of Old Telephones That Might Confuse Young People

-Large print plastic dial covers were a common promotional giveaway item in the 1960s.
+Large print plastic dial covers were once a common promotional giveaway item.
 They served a dual purpose: making the numerals easier to see for those with aging eyes, and also keeping the number of your local pizza delivery place (or 24 hour plumber) extremely close to the phone.

 7. Telephone Numbers with Exchange

 You can still hear people asking for a telephone number using the exchange in older movies and television shows (“Operator, give me MUrray Hill 5-9099”).
-Back when exchange names were still in use, you could even tell what neighborhood a person lived in by the first two letters of their telephone number; for example, despite the name, the location that belonged to the telephone number PEnnsylvania 6-5000 was not in the Keystone State but rather in New York City, near Penn Station.
-Even though all-digit telephone numbers were pretty much the norm by the 1970s, my Dad still stubbornly (and confusingly, when the person asking was under age 20) gave his phone number as “Slocum 8….” well into the 1980s.
+Back when exchange names were still in use, you could even tell what neighborhood a person lived in by the first two letters of their telephone number; for example, despite the name, the location that belonged to the telephone number PEnnsylvania 6-5000 was not in the Keystone State but rather in New York City, at a hotel near Penn Station.

 8. Talking Clock

 Every local phone company had a number you could dial to get the correct time.
-(In the Detroit area, our number was GR [for Greenwich] 2-1212.)
 It was an easy way to synchronize the clocks in your house after a power outage, or if your watch had run down.

 9. Tapping the Switchhook to Summon the Operator

 Those “click-click-click” noises you hear when a rotary dial is released and returns to its starting position are called “hook flashes.”
 They were what told the switching equipment down at the phone company what numbers were being dialed.
-The disconnect button (called a “switchhook”) on the telephone could also be used to send hook flashes; that is, if you wanted to dial 411 without using the rotary, you would tap the switchhook four times, pause, tap once, pause, then tap once again.
+The disconnect button (called a “switchhook”) on the telephone could also be used to send hook flashes—if you wanted to dial 411 without using the rotary, you would tap the switchhook four times, pause, tap once, pause, then tap once again.
 Tapping it 10 times was the equivalent of dialing “0,” which is why in old films you’ll often see a character frantically hitting the disconnect and yelling “Operator?
 Operator!” into the receiver; once they’d hit it 10 times the operator would answer.
-(Using the switchhook to patiently tap out a full seven-digit telephone number also foiled those spoilsports who installed telephone locks on their dials to prevent unauthorized personnel from using their precious instrument.)

 10. Four-Prong Phone Wall Jack

-Until 1976—when the FCC set the wheels in motion for consumers to purchase their own telephones with the Resale and Shared Use decision—telephone customers didn't own their home telephones; they technically rented them from AT&T and were charged a monthly fee for the privilege.
-(Funnily enough, as of 2006 there were still 750,000 people renting rotary phones from one of AT&T’s baby bells.)
+Until 1976—when the FCC set the wheels in motion for consumers to purchase their own telephones with the Resale and Shared Use decision—telephone customers didn't own their home telephones; they technically rented them from phone companies and were charged a monthly fee for the privilege.
+(Funnily enough as of 2006 there were still 750,000 people renting rotary phones from one of AT&T’s baby bells.)
 If you wanted an extension in another room, you couldn’t do the drilling and the wiring yourself; you had to call the phone company and have a technician install the necessary four-prong jack in the wall.
-When designer Princess and Trimline phones came on the market, the phone company obligingly offered color-coordinated casings on the bulky jacks to match the trendy new instruments.
-Thanks to the jacks, now you could move a phone from one jack to another instead of having them connected for life but it still took a visit from the Telephone Guy to install one in another room.
+Thanks to the jacks, now you could move a phone from one jack to another instead of having them connected for life, but it still took a visit from the Telephone Guy to install one in another room.